UAA Campus is Open

-The UAA Care Team's purpose is to promote safety and student support through the use of a multidisciplinary group that serves as a centralized coordination system to educate the campus community on identification and referral of student behavior that is distressful, disruptive, or concerning.
-In addition, we coordinate the application of assessment and intervention services for students referred to us.
+The UAA Care Team's promotes safety and student support to educate the campus community on identification and referral of student behavior that is distressful, disruptive, or concerning through the use of a multidisciplinary group that serves as a centralized coordination system.
+In addition, the team coordinates the application of assessment and intervention services for referred students.

 The mission of the UAA Care Team is to promote a safe, caring and productive learning, living, and working environment for students at UAA.
 This is accomplished by addressing the needs of students through service coordination, assessment, and the implementation of individualized support plans.